trufflesuite/trufflesuite.com/public/blog/announcing-full-portable-solidity-debugger.md

 * Variable inspection (stack, memory _and_ storage)
 * Custom expression evaluation using Solidity variables

-On top of that, our new debugger is fully portable, built to integrate with any Javascript project or editor, like VSCode.
+On top of that, our new debugger is fully portable, built to integrate with any Javascript project or editor, like Visual Studio Code.
 Lastly, we built it to work with **any Ethereum client**, so you could debug transactions against the main Ethereum network if you so desired.

 ### How it Works